-2030 BALANCED GROWTH
+BALANCED GROWTH

 In 2030, Winchester has expanded commercial diversity and mixed-use development where strategic, including Town Center, the Holton/Cross Street area, along North Main Street, and the northern portion of Cambridge Street.
 Winchester balances commercial and residential growth with special attention to celebrating and maintaining its historic character and natural green spaces.
-Well-designed new development offers new amenities, entertainment, and retail opportunities to residents and has increased the Town's commercial tax base.
-The Town prioritizes walkability to increase foot traffic to local businesses, accessibility to services, and community interactions.
-Through responsive design and site planning, new development of all types is carefully integrated, strategically located, and appropriately scaled, with a focus on creating more compact development in some areas.
+Well-designed new development offers new amenities, entertainment, and retail opportunities to residents and has increased the Town's commercial tax traffic to local businesses, accessibility to services, and community interactions.
+Through responsive design and site planning, new development of all types is carefully integrated, strategically located, and appropriately scaled, economically-attainable options and a balanced mix of apartments, condominiums, and houses that can accommodate a variety of households, including large families, young adults, older adults, and people with disabilities.
+The stock of older modestly-sized homes Winchester's historic neighborhood-scale and offer more economically-attainable housing options.